translate/pootle/docs/developers/hacking.rst

   To learn more about how settings work in Pootle head over the :ref:`settings` section in the documentation.

-Finally, just move to the directory where the ``manage.py`` script resides and run the development server.
+Finally, we just run the development server.

 .. code-block:: bash

-    (env-name) $ cd pootle
     (env-name) $ python manage.py runserver

 Now you can reach the development server in your browser.
 On your first visit,